Ireland's decarbonisation trilemma

 Key challenges to Ireland’s low carbon transition

-Energy demand is forecast to increase as the population and economy grows.
+Energy has and is forecast to continue to increase as the population and economy grows.

 Agriculture is the biggest source of Ireland's emissions and decarbonising this sector is very challenging.

-Ireland must significantly increase renewable energy use and reduce emissions in the heating and transport sectors.
+Ireland must significantly increase its renewable energy to reduce emissions across all sectors of the economy.

 Ireland's greenhouse gas emissions

-Agriculture is the biggest source of overall emissions, currently at 33% followed by transport at 20%
+Agriculture is the biggest source of overall emissions at 33% followed by transport at 20%.

 |Emissions Trading Scheme (ETS) Electricity Generation||18|

 |ETS Industrial Heat||6|

 Ireland’s €2.7bn, 14,617km national gas network is one of the safest and most modern networks in the world.
 It is the cornerstone of Ireland’s energy system, reliably providing 30% of primary energy, 40% of heating and 50% of electricity generation.
 Over 706,000 Irish homes and businesses trust gas for heating, cooking and transport.

 By gradually replacing natural gas with renewable gases, such as biomethane and hydrogen, the gas network can substantially reduce the country’s carbon emissions across a number of key sectors while complementing intermittent renewable electricity and ensuring a secure energy supply.